Fitzpatrickmn/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge
+# SQLAlchemy
-Climate Analysis using QLAlchemy ORM queries, Pandas, and Matplotlib.
+Climate Analysis focused on Hawaii using SQLAlchemy ORM queries and Python.
+Analysis focused on precipitation patterns and temperature cycles.
+Data was presented as a SQLite file.